 Although universities have historically been the principal applicants for innovation grants, Stuart hopes that more SMEs will muscle in on the action, even though analysis suggests that spin-outs from Liverpool universities are lower than most of the comparable regions.
 Similarly, Liverpool has a history of not being as successful with Innovate UK Smart Grants and other financial incentives designed to spur innovation.

-Steve Stuart, Alex Pilkington (ICAEW North West), Shaun Beaney (Corporate Finance Faculty) and Danielle Carrington (Growth Platform) initiated and organised the Summit.
+Steve Stuart, Alex Pilkington (ICAEW North West), Shaun Beaney (formerly a member of Corporate Finance Faculty) and Danielle Carrington (Growth Platform) initiated and organised the Summit.
 It will include expert contributors from Arete Capital Partners, Barclays Eagle Labs, the British Business Bank, CageCapture, Edge Hill University, Innovate UK, Inovus Medical, Liverpool City Region LEP, Liverpool School of Tropical Medicine, LYVA Labs, Sci-Tech Daresbury, Unilever and ICAEW.

 “I hope we can address that as part of this innovation drive, and there’s no reason why we can’t, because there are deep-rooted seams of excellence and world-class assets in Liverpool,” Stuart says.
 “We just need to help the world understand that.”